Perl-Apollo/Corinna/rfc/overview.md

 we have not defined objects, classes, or methods.
 Some terms are so common that repeating definitions everywhere would take months.

-Other things are missing, such as the exact nature of the destruction object that `DESTRUCT` takes, or whether or not `DESTRUCT` is even a phaser.
+Other things, such as the exact nature of the destruction object that `DESTRUCT` takes, or whether or not `DESTRUCT` is even a phaser.
 We're torn on this.